sembooooo/BaremetalPi_Learning/Baremetal_2.md

 To know this first we need to know what a mailbox is.
 There are actually two types of mailboxes
 1. Those that are present in GPU
-2. Those that are present in bcm28xx chip.
+2. Those that are present in bcm28xx chip.These is not present in raspberry pi 1 as it is not a multicore Soc.
+And are only present in rpi2 rpi3 models as they bcm28xx chips are multicore Soc's

 Here i am referring to the second category mailboxes.
 In raspberry pi every core is given  3 Mailboxes.
 In order to write into them we need to write in one address